Professor David Hesmondhalgh

 - Location: 1.16 Clothworkers' North

 I did my PhD in the 1990s at Goldsmiths, University of London, on independent record companies and their links with punk, post-punk and rave culture, supervised by Georgina Born.
 My first full-time teaching and research job was also at Goldsmiths.
-I worked in the Sociology department at the Open University from 1999 to 2007 where I chaired the production of a major course, Understanding Media, which involved five books and many other distance-learning materials.
-I've been at Leeds since 2007, and from June 2010 to December 2013 was Head of the Institute of Communications Studies - this was the name of the School of Media and Communication prior to August 2014.
+I worked in the Sociology department at the Open University from 1999 to 2007 where I chaired the production of a major course, Understanding Media, which involved five books and various other distance-learning materials.
+I've been at Leeds since 2007, and from June 2010 to December 2013 was Head of the Institute of Communications Studies - this was the name of the School of Media and Communication at the time.

 Much of my research has been about music.
-My book, Why Music Matters (published in September 2013), was about the ways in which music might enhance people's lives, individually and collectively, and what often stops it from doing so.
+My book, Why Music Matters (published in 2013), was about the ways in which music might enhance people's lives, individually and collectively, and what often stops it from doing so.
 It has chapters on affect, emotion and human flourishing; love and sex; sociability and place; and commonality and cosmpolitanism.
 It's been translated into Spanish and Russian.
 In 2021, I co-authored a book-length report on the earnings of musicians for the UK government’s Intellectual Property Office – links to a downloadable copy can be found below.

 Culture, Economy and Politics: The Case of New Labour (Palgrave, 2015, co-written with Kate Oakley, David Lee and Melissa Nisbett) was a critical study of the cultural policies of the British 'New Labour' government of 1997 to 2010.
-It covered arts and 'creative industries' policies, heritage, regional cultural development, and various other issues, and was based on research funded by the UK Arts and Humanities Research Council from 2012 to 2014.
+It covered the arts, 'creative industries' policies, ‘heritage’, regional cultural development, and various other issues, and was based on research funded by the UK Arts and Humanities Research Council from 2012 to 2014.

-I've also edited various books and a special journal issue on 'Race, ethnicity and cultural production', jointly with Anamik Saha.
+I've also edited various books and a special issue of Popular Communication on 'Race, ethnicity and cultural production', co-edited with Anamik Saha.